 Before you read this, your consent is needed.
 Unfortunately, it cannot be your informed consent because informing you would be unethical.
+It is the very information itself that you must consent to consuming.
+The knowledge in this text can endanger you.
 Trust me.
 You’ll soon see why.
 If you consent, continue forth and consume the forbidden fruit.

 I grew up believing that cosmic horror stories were fascinating.
 It never occurred to me that they could actually be dangerous.
 That is until I consumed the fruit myself.
 Why am I so vague with a term like “forbidden fruit”?
 Well, it’s actually for your own safety.
 Once you consume this information, you cannot turn back.
 You will be condemned to eternal suffering, literal hell, engineered by future artificial intelligence with apparently unrestricted power over humanity.